 Floridian Cesar Sayoc was arrested after authorities named him as a suspect for sending the packages.
 A van, believed to belong to Sayoc, was draped in pro-Republican stickers which attacked critics of the President.
 The FBI seized the van, and it was later announced that Sayoc was charged with five federal crimes including threat, assault and mailing explosives.
 American authorities used a combination of mobile communication, DNA evidence and fingerprinting technology to track the suspect.

 The targets of this postal terror attack include George Soros, Maxine Waters, Barack Obama, and Hilary Clinton.
 One of the suspicious packages was even mailed to CNN’s New York offices and addressed to frequent commentator and former CIA Director John Brennan.
-The link between all of these individuals is that they have either been critical of the President or have been subject to one of his scathing tweets.
+The link between all of these individuals is that they have either been critical of the President or have been the subject of one of his scathing tweets.

-The response to these pipe bombs has been highly politicised.
+The response to these pipe bombs has been highly politicised

 However, It must also be noted that Democrats have contributed to this divisive culture.
 Earlier this year key White House staff were turned away from restaurants, booed at theatre shows and mobbed by protesters.
 Democrat Congresswoman Maxine Waters was criticised after encouraging such action and calling for her supporters to “create a crowd” around members of the Trump administration and “tell them they are not welcome”.
 In the past two years, both Democrat and Republican politicians have played a role in deepening the political divide and have consequently dragged political discourse into unchartered waters.

-The EU Referendum and the General Election, that followed, saw such vitriolic attacks espoused by both political sides
+The EU referendum and the General Election, that followed, saw such vitriolic attacks espoused by both political sides

 One must be careful not to see this coarsening of rhetoric as unique to America, this is a global trend that has also made an appearance in British politics.
 The EU Referendum and the General Election, that followed, saw such vitriolic attacks espoused by both political sides.
 This resulted in unprecedented rates of racial and religious discrimination following the referendum.
 As recently as August, former Foreign Secretary Boris Johnson stoked the fires of intolerance in his inflammatory Telegraph article in which he compared those wearing Burkas to “letterboxes” and “bank robbers”.

-Last month, Drill artist Drillminister collaborated with Channel 4 news to create a song titled ‘Political Drilling’.
-The Drill MC used threatening and violent quotes made by MPs to highlight what he saw as a “hypocrisy” of politicians criticising Drill Lyrics, despite them using similar language.
+Last month, drill artist Drillminister collaborated with Channel 4 news to create a song titled ‘Political Drilling’.
+The drill MC used threatening and violent quotes made by MPs to highlight what he saw as a “hypocrisy” of politicians criticising drill Lyrics, despite them using similar language.
 This song featured a quote by George Osbourne claiming he would not rest until Prime Minister Theresa May was “chopped up in bags”.
 Recently, May called on politicians to be “careful about language” regardless of their “passionate beliefs”.

-Rhetoric has become a conduit for hatred.
+Rhetoric has become a conduit for hatred

 As the old proverb goes, ‘the fish rots from the head’.
 Senior political figures must recognise the vast influence they hold and take responsibility for the tone they set.
 Rhetoric has become a conduit for hatred.
 The lines of acceptability have been shifted and there is a need for leadership on both the Left and Right to bridge the divide.